 Our indoor facilities include a fully-equipped weight room, cardio room, multi-purpose room, squash courts, double gymnasium, and stretching area.
-You will also have exclusive access to a state-of-the-art multi-purpose/functional fitness and assessment laboratory to master your personal training skills on new and traditional equipment.
+You will also have exclusive access to a state-of-the-art multi-purpose/functional fitness and assessment laboratory to enhance your exercise science knowledge on new and traditional equipment.
 Outdoor facilities include running track, soccer/football field, baseball diamond, and beach volleyball courts.

 - 3 years – 6 semesters

-- 15-week co-op term in semester four or five
+- 15-week co-op term after semester four or five

-- 90 hours of volunteer placements throughout the length of the program gives you opportunities to work with community sports organizations, special populations, and personal training and with various populations, such as special populationsand youth.
+- 90 hours of volunteer placements throughout the length of the program gives you opportunities to work in various settings such as community sports organizations and personal training and with various populations, such as special populationsand youth.

 - CSEP-CPT certification content embedded into the curriculum so you can apply for the Gold Standard in exercise science and personal training certifications before graduation

-- OFT-PFT certification is built into curriculum so you can earn certification through your coursework and be recognized as a personal trainer internationally.
+- OFC certifications are built into curriculum so you can earn internationally recognized certifications through your coursework.

 - Free access to Cambrian's Athletics Centre (for full-time students)